gangodu/city_salary_analyzer/README.md

 # city salary analyzer

-A simple Map Reduce program that groups splits based on city and outputs total wages for each city combined.

     Working:
         Compilation:
             Compile the program to get the class file and create a JAR to run on top of HDFS in Hadoop